dougeby/IntuneDocs/intune/certificates-symantec-configure.md

     i.
 Click **Finish**.
 This imports the RA Certificate into the Local Machine-Personal store along with its private key.

-6. Export and import the private key certificate
+6. Export and import the private key certificate:

     a.
 Expand **Certificates (Local Machine)** > **Personal** > **Certificates**.